 Players: You can play this with 100 players online.
 1 per screen, typically interacting with up to 100 players in online games.

+You will need Xbox Live Gold (must be 18 to create, then configure family accounts for younger players) to play online with Xbox One.
 You can purchase the Bucks currency to buy food, toys, gifts, eggs, and vehicles.
 You get Bucks by looking after Babies or Pet's ailments or just playing the game in general.
 But you can also use Robux (purchased with real money) to gain Bucks to spend in the game or other specific items.